jaydsteele/chancify/README.md

     % curl http://localhost:7000/list/my_crazy_object

-When requests a list, you can specify how many are returned using the paging query parameters (more on this below).
+When requesting a list, you can specify how many are returned using the paging query parameters (more on this below).
 A small number of items at the start of the random data set is returned by default.

 ## Randomness and REST: seeding the API calls